Osorkon IV: Early years

-Osorkon IV ascended to the throne of Tanis in c.
-730 BC, at the end of the long reign of his predecessor Shoshenq V of the 22nd Dynasty, who was possibly also his father.
-However, this somewhat traditional collocation was first challenged in 1970 by Karl-Heinz Priese, who preferred to place Osorkon IV in a lower–Egyptian branch of the 23rd Dynasty, right after the reign of the shadowy pharaoh Pedubast II; this placement found the support of a certain number of scholars.
-Osorkon's mother, named on an electrum aegis of Sekhmet now in the Louvre, was Tadibast III.
+According to the reconstruction of events by Kenneth Kitchen, Osorkon IV ascended to the throne of Tanis in c.
+730 BC, after the long reign of Shoshenq V of the 22nd Dynasty, who was possibly his father and predecessor.
+However, this view was first challenged in 1970 by Karl-Heinz Priese, who preferred to place Osorkon IV in a lower–Egyptian branch of the 23rd Dynasty, just after the reign of the shadowy pharaoh Pedubast II; this placement found support among certain scholars.
+Aidan Dodson omitted Pedubast II and had Shoshenq V followed immediately by Osorkon IV, but still placed the latter in the Tanite 23rd Dynasty.
+More recently, Frédéric Payraudeau placed Sehetepibre Pedubast II at the start of the Tanite 23rd Dynasty, and has him succeeded by Osorkon IV.
+Osorkon's mother or wife, named on an electrum aegis of Sekhmet now in the Louvre, was Tadibast III.
 Osorkon IV's realm was restricted only to the district of Tanis (Rˁ-nfr) and the territory of Bubastis, both in the eastern Nile Delta.
 His neighbors were Libyan princes and Meshwesh chiefs who ruled their small realms outside of his authority.

-Around 729/28 BC, soon after his accession, Osorkon IV faced the crusade led by the Kushite pharaoh Piye of the Nubian 25th Dynasty.
+Around 729/28 BC, soon after his accession, Osorkon IV faced the invasion of the Kushite pharaoh Piye of the Nubian 25th Dynasty.
 Along with other rulers of Lower and Middle Egypt – mainly Nimlot of Hermopolis and Iuput II of Leontopolis – Osorkon IV joined the coalition led by the Chief of the West Tefnakht in order to oppose the Nubian.
 However, Piye's advance was unstoppable and the opposing rulers surrendered one after another: Osorkon IV found it wise to reach the Temple of Ra at Heliopolis and pay homage to his new overlord Piye personally— an action which was soon imitated by the other rulers.
 As reported on his Victory Stela, Piye accepted their submission, but Osorkon and most of the rulers were not allowed to enter the royal enclosure because they were not circumcised and had eaten fish, both abominations in the eyes of the Nubian.
 Nevertheless, Osorkon IV and the others were allowed to keep their former domains and authority.